Csejrup/db-assignment-2/README.md

 # Relational Database for Online Bookstore

 ## Overview
-This part of the project focuses on the design and implementation of the relational database for the Online Bookstore application.
-PostgreSQL is used as the relational database to store core transactional data such as orders, customers, books, and authors.
+This project implements a relational database design and C# console application for managing an online bookstore.
+The system allows handling books, authors, customers, and orders, providing essential CRUD operations for seamless database interaction.
+PostgreSQL is used as the relational database to store transactional data.
+**(update this when Redis is implemented)**
+---

 ## Database Schema

-The relational database schema is designed to handle the following entities:
+The database schema supports the following entities:
 - **Authors**: Information about book authors.
 - **Books**: Details of books, including pricing and stock levels.
 - **Customers**: Data about customers placing orders.